How to Wash Pillowcases: Full Guide

 Meanwhile, baking soda is a natural cleanser that soaks up dampness and odors.

-There are several cleaning tips you can use to make washing pillowcases easier.
+There are several cleaning tips you can use on how to wash pillowcases easier.

 For one, “pre-clean” them before tossing them in the wash.
 As outlined above, soak them in a cleaning solution and gently agitate the fabric.